Creative work in innovation teams

 In order to properly address the vast range of available approaches and technologies, working groups are formed on the basis of the topics discussed in the innovation teams, allowing for a more profound and focused analysis.
 The results from the working groups, in turn, are presented to the innovation teams, where they can be set out in document form and communicated to those members of the public who are active in politics in particular.

-Within this context, work is currently being carried out on the topics of the circular economy, hydrogen, political conditions and narratives.
+Within this context, work is currently being carried out on the topics of the circular economy, hydrogen, political conditions, narratives and heat.

 The driving force behind IN4climate.NRW is its Head Office, which coordinates all of its organisational activities.
 It links the initiative into national and international networks, identifies funding opportunities for innovations and publicises the platform’s work and findings.